LauraHBui/Modelling-Crime-Data-2021/docs/08-strength-relationship.md

 #### Activity 2: Identifying a linear relationship

-We are interested to know in whether there is a relationship between unemployment and violence.
+We are interested in whether there is a relationship between unemployment and violence.
 First, we must examine our bivariate relationship through a scatterplot.
 We do this to ascertain if our variables of interest have a *linear relationship*, which determines what statistical test we will need to use.

 The extent to which two variables move together is called **covariation**: if one variable moves up and so does the other, this is referred to as a *positive linear relationship*; if one variable moves down while the other moves up, this is known as a *negative linear relationship*.